This article is intended for members in the United Kingdom. If you're looking for instructions for CoinJar Australia, visit this article.

 How price fluctuation can affect reserved balances

-The market value of a digital currency can affect your ability to make new payments.
+The market value of a cryptocurrency can affect your ability to make new payments.

-If the value of a digital currency increases, you’ll be able to send more from your CoinJar.
+If the value of a cryptocurrency increases, you’ll be able to send more from your CoinJar.
 The value of your reserved balance will be the same — but you will have over the original deposit amount to spend.

-If the value of a digital currency were to decline during this period, it could prevent you from sending out funds already stored in your CoinJar.
+If the value of a cryptocurrency were to decline during this period, it could prevent you from sending out funds already stored in your CoinJar.
 This would ensure that the original deposit was still covered by the reserved balance

 Claire purchases £1,000 of bitcoin using Instant Buy.
 The bitcoin is immediately added to her Everyday Bitcoin account and she'll need to wait 7 days while the bitcoin is being held in the reserved balance.
 During this time, she won't be able to send or withdraw £1,000 from her CoinJar.